nzakas/understandinges6/manuscript/04-Objects.md

 Since `lastName` is assigned a value of `"last name"`, both property names in this example use a space, making it impossible to reference them using dot notation.
 However, bracket notation allows any string value to be used as a property name, so assigning `"first name"` to `"Nicholas"` and "`last name"` to `"Zakas"` works.

-ECMAScript 5 extended that functionality, allowing you to use string literals directly as property names in object literals, like this:
+Additionally, you can use string literals directly as property names in object literals, like this:

 ```js
 var person = {